Number and location of pre-images under harmonic mappings in the plane: Outlook

-We investigated the number of pre-images under harmonic mappings and their crucial interplay with the caustics, based on the argument principle.
-This reveals remarkable geometric properties of the caustics.
-Our results are not only useful to determine the number of pre-images, but also lead to new insights on the number of zeros of harmonic polynomials.

-A further study of the geometry of the caustics should be of interest, e.g., the winding number about certain points and the number of cusps.
-The latter is an important open problem posed by Petters~\cite[p.~1399]{Petters2010} for certain harmonic mappings from gravitational lensing.
+A further study of the geometry of the caustics should be of interest, e.g., the number of cusps.
+This an important open problem posed by Petters~\cite[p.~1399]{Petters2010} for certain harmonic mappings from gravitational lensing.

-While we considered harmonic mappings in the plane (minus possible poles) and casually on the Riemann sphere, see Remark~\ref{rem:counting_on_sphere}, in this work, also harmonic mappings in bounded domains (similar to~\cite{Neumann2005}) and on Riemann surfaces might be of interest.
+While we considered harmonic mappings on the Riemann sphere (minus possible poles) in this work, also harmonic mappings in bounded domains (similar to~\cite{Neumann2005}) and on more general Riemann surfaces might be of interest.
 We expect similar results for these domains of definition.

+The results in Section~\ref{sect:polynomials} could probably be generalized to a broader class of harmonic mappings, e.g., non-degenerate rational harmonic mappings $f(z) = r(z) + \conj{s(z)}$, using the same approach as above.
+However, one would have to handle multiple caustic arcs in a different way.